SangResidata/MachineLearning-PredictionAnalysis/README.md

 # MachineLearning-PredictionAnalysis
-Machine Learning Study Case that use Prediction in their Algorithm
+Machine Learning Study Case that use Prediction in their Algorithm.

 # Machine Learning - Prediction Analysis 🤖